Buying guide

 AI summary

-Separating with a joint mortgage means both partners remain liable for payments until the property is sold or refinanced.
-The house is often sold, with proceeds first repaying the mortgage before the remaining equity is divided.
+Separating when you have a joint mortgage means both partners remain legally responsible for payments until the property is sold or refinanced.
+The house can be sold, or one partner can buy the other out, with proceeds first repaying the mortgage.

 What happens to the mortgage when you separate?